Wer-Wolf/libdeds/README.md

-# libds - library for DoubleSpace decompression
+# libdeds - library for DoubleSpace decompression

 This is a library implementing the DoubleSpace decompression algorithm.
 Its mainly useful nowadays for decompressing Binary MOF (bmof) files